 Whether your muscles are achy from hiking all day or because you just love a hot bath (like me), lounging in the heated outdoor tubs at Los Termales is one of the best things to do in San Pedro La Laguna (and in Lake Atitlán in general).

-Here, you can bathe in large outdoor pools with a view of the lake while having a drink with friends.
-There are five pools in total so spots can fill up quickly.
-Don’t forget to make your reservations via WhatsApp at least 30 minutes – 1 hour in advance so the local owners have time to heat and fill your tub!
+Here, you can bathe in large outdoor pools with a view of the lake, all while having a drink with friends.
+There are five pools in total, so spots can fill up quickly.
+Don’t forget to make your reservations via WhatsApp at least 30 minutes to 1 hour in advance so the local owners have time to heat and fill your tub!

 3. Take a Weaving Workshop

-There’s no better place to take a weaving workshop than in the towns around Lake Atitlán.
+There’s no better place to participate in a traditional Maya weaving workshop than in the towns around Lake Atitlán.

-Whether you’re in Santiago Atitlán, San Pedro La Laguna, or Panajachel, there are places to go where you can find weaving demonstrations, workshops, and museums.
+Whether you’re in Santiago Atitlán, San Pedro La Laguna, or Panajachel, there are plenty of artistic hubs where you can find weaving demonstrations, workshops, and museums.

-Here are some of my favorite weaving initiatives around the lake – all of them are unique in their own way!
+These are some of my favorite weaving initiatives around the lake—all unique in their way!

 - San Pedro La Laguna – Teixchel Women’s Weaving Association